 See Santa and share classic holiday stories such as How the Grinch Stole Christmas and The Nutcracker as children gather in the Library lounge by the Christmas tree for Afternoon Tea and hot cocoa at Rosewood Sand Hill.
 Kids will take home a special teddy bear and write handwritten Christmas cards for children of The Ronald McDonald House at the Children’s Holiday Tea with Santa on Saturday’s in December.

 Carmel Valley Ranch, Carmel

-Set amidst the beautiful Santa Lucia Mountains in Carmel, the Carmel Valley Ranch is hosting a great lineup of holiday activities and attractions on their 500-acre resort.
-The inaugural Chanukah First Night Celebration takes place November 27th and offers families an overview of the festival as well as sweets and treats.
-Other great activities throughout the season include a Nutcracker Holiday Tea, Craft Faire, Gingerbread house building competition, and family portraits.
+Set amidst the beautiful Santa Lucia Mountains in Carmel, Carmel Valley Ranch is hosting a large lineup of holiday activities and attractions on their 500-acre resort on the Monterey Peninsula.
+On December 23, families hunt for Santa while enjoying a lighthearted scavenger hunt around the property, clues lead from Elf to Elf and on to Old St. Nicholas himself!
+Other great activities throughout the season include a Nutcracker Holiday Tea, 12 Days of Holiday Cookies, and holiday family portraits.